crim-ca/FrVD-visualization-tool/doc/metadata_format.md

 ### Text Annotation Metadata (TA)

-Following is the expected format from text annotation metadata JSON files.
+Following are the expected formats from text annotation metadata JSON files.

 See also: